thosgood/this-weeks-finds/markdown/101-151/week105.md

 -1 mod 8.

 But wait a minute!
-Since when can we talk about π~n~ when n is *negative?!* What\'s a -1-dimensional sphere, for example?
+Since when can we talk about π~n~ when n is *negative?!* What's a -1-dimensional sphere, for example?

 Well, the idea here is to use a trick.
 There is a space very related to O(∞), called kO.
 As with O(∞), the homotopy groups of this space repeat